 Anne Firth Murray is the founder of the Global Fund for Women, a grant-making foundation that has distributed over $61 million for advancing the rights of women and girls in 167 countries.
 She is the author of two books: From Outrage to Courage: Women Taking Action for Health and Justice and Paradigm Found: Leading and Managing for Positive Change.
 She has served on the boards of numerous organizations, including the African Women’s Development Fund, and as the chair of the Global Justice Center.
 In 2005, she was nominated for the Nobel Peace Prize as a member of a group of women dedicated to social justice and peace.

 Winner of the National Film Award, the most prestigious film award in India, Mahesh Bhatt is a prominent film director, producer, and screenwriter.
 Bhatt is known for his unconventional style of filmmaking and his unique depiction of subjects, which reflect many of his experiences in life.
-In the 1970s, he became a follower of Osho Rajneesh, and later found spiritual companionship and guidance with philosopher, U.G.
-Krishnamurti, whose biography Bhatt wrote in 1992 as U.G.
-Krishnamurti: A Life.
-His latest book, A Taste of Life: The Last Days of U.G.
-Krishnamurti, was published in June 2009.
+In the 1970s, he became a follower of Osho Rajneesh, and later found spiritual companionship and guidance with philosopher U.G.
+Krishnamurti, who Bhatt wrote about in two books, U.G.
+Krishnamurti: A Life and A Taste of Life: The Last Days of U.G.
+Krishnamurti.